-No. Objective - What is the Risk - what could prevent Risk Owner - who is Co nseq c Analys uence (lihood (C) and Proposed Controls - What Status on implement Who is to Finalisa (Cons k Analy equenc celihood e and Risk No. business objective / KPI? achievement of this objective? accountabl e for managing this risk?
-Existing Controls С L Score Level of Risk more can be done to manage the risk ation of proposed controls finalise the action? tion Date С L Score Level of Risk 20 To reduce wildlife strikes to aircraft Wildlife Management Training inadequate training for staff could result in poor management of wildlife-related hazards AM/ADG HoA 24h/day rostering of competent staff Additional support available from other operations staff WHM PROs details wildlife management МЈ UL 18.75 М -Authorization of overtime and additional resources as required -Additional training annual review/assessments -Specialist training - AM/ADG HoA ARO - MJ R 7.5 L 21 Execution of effective wildlife management Wildlife Hazard Management Equipment failure to identify resourcing shortfalls may lead to inability to manage urgent wildlife hazards in a timely manner AM/ADG HoA ARO -Firearms provided for lethal and non-lethal control -Equipment regularly updated and improved following liaison with key suppliers MJ UL 18.75 М -Reactive and proactive control completed regularly and there is regular discourse between operational staff and managers - AM/ADG HoA Ongoing MJ R 7.5 L 22 Execution of effective wildlife management Inadequate Staff Training may result in staff injury and ineffective wildlife management AM/ADG HoA ARO -Completion of Certificate III Airside Operations - Wildlife Module. -Use of relevant PROs -Completion of airside driver training and inductions МЭ UL 18.75 М -Refresher training for all airside operations staff -Additional training as required - AM/ADG HoA ARO Ongoing МЭ R 7.5 L
+No. Objective - What is the business objective / KPI?
+Risk - what could prevent achievement of this objective?
+Risk Owner - who is accountabl e for managing this risk?
+Risk Analysis Consequence (C) and Likelihood (L) C) and Proposed Controls - What Status on implement ation of Who is to Finalisa Risk Analysis (Consequence a Likelihood) e and Risk Existing Controls С L Score Level of Risk more can be done to manage the risk ation of proposed controls finalise the action? tion Date С L Score Level of Risk 20 To reduce wildlife strikes to aircraft Wildlife Management Training inadequate training for staff could result in poor management of wildlife-related hazards Airport Manager 24h/day rostering of competent staff Additional support available from other operations staff WHM PROs details wildlife management MJ UL 18.75 М -Authorization of overtime and additional resources as required -Additional training annual review/assessments -Specialist training - Airport Manager ARO - MJ R 7.5 L 21 Execution of effective wildlife management Wildlife Hazard Management Equipment failure to identify resourcing shortfalls may lead to an inability to manage urgent wildlife hazards in a timely manner Airport Manager ARO -Firearms provided for lethal and non-lethal control -Equipment is regularly updated and improved following liaison with key suppliers MJ UL 18.75 М -Reactive and proactive control completed regularly and there is regular discourse between operational staff and managers - Airport Manager Ongoing MJ R 7.5 L 22 Execution of effective wildlife management Inadequate Staff Training may result in staff injury and ineffective wildlife management Airport Manager ARO -Completion of Certificate III Airside Operations - Wildlife Module. -Use of relevant PROs -Completion of airside driver training and inductions MJ UL 18.75 М -Refresher training for all airside operations staff -Additional training as required - Airport Manager ARO Ongoing MJ R 7.5 L

-No. Objective - What is the Risk - what could prevent Risk Owner - who is Co nseq k Analy uence (lihood C) and Proposed Controls - What Status on implement Who is to Finalisa (Cons k Analy equenc kelihood e and Risk No. business objective / KPI? achievement of this objective? accountabl e for managing this risk?
-Existing Controls С L Score Level of Risk more can be done to manage the risk ation of proposed controls finalise the action? tion Date С L Score Level of Risk 23 Execution of effective wildlife management Firearm Use incorrect use of firearms for purposes of wildlife management may result in injuries to staff or others AM/ADG HoA WHS Advisor -PROs for firearms and ammunition storage -established PPE requirements prevent injury severityAll users are licensed -Firearm Safety Training -Review of firearms equipment МЭ UL 18.75 М -Refresher training course -Compliance with NT firearms licensing -Firearms training planned every two years - am/adg Hoa Aro Ongoing МЈ R 7.5 L 24 Execution of effective wildlife management Culling of Protected Animals incorrect species ID could result in culling of protected species and breach of relevant permits AM/ADG HoA -PROs in place for identification of wildlife -Current permit for lethal take of wildlife -Materials provided to aid in accurate identification of animals MJ UL 18.75 М -Annual renewal of lethal take permit -Quarterly returns reporting wildlife culled on-airport -Annual review of wildlife culls Parks and Wildlife Permit renewal AM/ADG HoA Annually МО R 7.5 L
+No. Objective - What is the business objective / KPI?
+Risk - what could prevent achievement of this objective?
+Risk Owner - who is accountabl e for managing this risk?
+Risk Analysis Consequence (C) and Likelihood (L) Proposed Controls - What Status on implement Who is to Finalisa tion Risk Analysis (Consequence and Likelihood) e and Risk No. Existing Controls С L Score Level of Risk more can be done to manage the risk ation of proposed controls finalise the action? tion Date С L Score Level of Risk 23 Execution of effective wildlife management Firearm Use incorrect use of firearms for purposes of wildlife management may result in injuries to staff or others Airport Manager WHS Advisor -PROs for firearms and ammunition storage -established PPE requirements prevent injury severity. -All users are licensed -Firearm Safety Training -Review of firearms equipment MJ UL 18.75 М -Refresher training course -Compliance with NT firearms licensing -Firearms training planned every two years - Airport Manager ARO Ongoing MJ R 7.5 L 24 Execution of effective wildlife management Culling of Protected Animals incorrect species ID could result in culling of protected species and breach of relevant permits Airport Manager -PROs in place for identification of wildlife -Current permit for lethal take of wildlife -Materials provided to aid in accurate identification of animals MJ UL 18.75 М -Annual renewal of lethal take permit -Quarterly returns reporting wildlife culled on-airport -Annual review of wildlife culls Parks and Wildlife Permit renewal Airport Manager Annually МО R 7.5 L